arjunth2001/PreCog_Assignments/README.md

 ## Brownie Points Submission

-- The webapp for Twitter Analysis is live at [Arjun's Twitter Analysis](https://arjuntwitter.herokuspp.com).
+- The webapp for Twitter Analysis is live at [Arjun's Twitter Analysis](https://arjuntwitter.herokuapp.com).
 It is deployed on Heroku.
 The code is in WebApp folder.
 It uses a Jupyter Notebook and Voila to deploy the notebook to Heroku.
 The site collects 200 tweets on the Trending Hashtag in HYD and does analysis on it.
-It will take some time to load depending on the availability of 200 tweets on the trending topic since it uses streaming to collect the tweets.
+It will take some time to load depending on the availability of tweets on the trending topic since it uses streaming to collect the tweets.
 - Insightful Extra Analysis has been done on each task and has been explained in their respective files.

 ## Submission Structure

 ### Task 1

-In Task 1, I wrote a report on “How Community Feedback Shapes User Behaviour”by Justin Cheng,Cristian Danescu-Niculescu-Mizil,JureLeskovecof Stanford Universityand Max Planck Institute SWS.
+In Task 1, I wrote a report on “How Community Feedback Shapes User Behaviour” by Justin Cheng,Cristian Danescu-Niculescu-Mizil,JureLeskovecof Stanford Universityand Max Planck Institute SWS.
 The submission is a pdf in the repo as Task1.pdf.
 All the requirements have been met.

 ### Task 2